Product design is where the rubber really meets the road — or rather, the pixel meets the screen.

 Creating a Cohesive Design System

 UI design involves everything in the display layer of a product.
 It’s what users actually see and interact with.
-Colors, fonts, grid structure, UX writing… we design all of these elements into one cohesive design system.
-And we don’t just design things because they look nice.
-Every design decision we make is evidence-based and backed by thorough research to ensure that the UI is successful.
+Colors, fonts, grid structure, UX writing… designer design all of these elements into one cohesive design system.
+And designer don’t just design things because they look nice.
+Every design decision designer make is evidence-based and backed by thorough research to ensure that the UI is successful.

 INTERACTION DESIGN